 Under the Dome, the organization’s legislative newsletter, provides updates during the legislative session.

-Six investors of the Greeley Chamber of Commerce are appointed to the NCLA Board of Directors, along with the Greeley Chamber President.
-Representing the Greeley Chamber of Commerce:
+Six investors of the Greeley Area Chamber of Commerce are appointed to the NCLA Board of Directors, along with the Greeley Area Chamber President.
+Representing the Greeley Area Chamber of Commerce:

 Energy Proud is a grassroots group of diverse community members from Weld County who support local energy development that is safe, affordable, reliable, and clean.
 The purpose of Energy Proud allows for increased communication from all energy producers, information sharing, and community activism.
 Energy Proud joins hand-in-hand with community members, businesses, and all industries who understand that Weld County is the epicenter for a new generation of energy development as well as the abundant benefits it brings the local community and the State of Colorado.

 Created by a group of Weld County community, business, and civic leaders, Energy Proud understands the importance of a local, safe, and affordable energy diverse community.
 The Council hosts regular informational events on topics of interest including environmental concerns, economic impacts, government regulations, and education.
 Presentations during 2017 have featured:

 - 3rd Annual Energy Showdown basketball game between the University of Northern Colorado and the University of North Dakota (DJ Basin vs. Bakken Basin)

 - Colorado's Underground Injection Program & Induced Seismicity